jackspaniel/yukon/README.md

 yukon is a component-based framework built on top of node/express - which processes 0-n REST APIs in parallel for each express request.
 It extends the [nodulejs component framework](https://github.com/jackspaniel/nodulejs).

-A really simple yukon nodule looks like this:
+A really simple yukon component looks like this:
 ```js
 module.exports = function(app) {
   return {